PJ2005/veritas/backend/README.md

 - **AI/ML**: Sentence Transformers for semantic content analysis
 - **Data Storage**: Redis for embedding and metadata storage
 - **Deployment**: Docker containerized application
-- **Monitoring**: Prometheus and Grafana for metrics and visualization
-- **CI/CD**: GitHub Actions for continuous integration and deployment

 ### System Components